STUDY DESIGN

 cKey exclusion criteria included clinically significant cirrhosis with or without portal hypertension, lung infection with organisms associated with a more rapid decline in pulmonary status (including, but not limited to, Burkholderia cenocepacia, Burkholderia dolosa, and Mycobacterium abscessus), and solid organ or hematologic transplantation.1

-Study disclosures and impact of COVID-191
+Study Disclosures and Impact of COVID-191

 • This 24-week safety study was conducted between August 2019 and August 2020, and overlapped with the COVID-19 pandemic